 Legend has it that long ago, when a poor miller fell in love with and wanted to marry the daughter of a wealthy man, the father refused to give his daughter any dowry at all.
 The couple married anyway, even though the miller had almost no possessions for a household.
 The townsfolk, who knew the miller to be a kind and generous person, came to the newlyweds’ home and “showered” them with the kinds of gifts a couple would need when first starting out in life.

-This is still the idea behind today’s showers – to help a couple begin their new life and household together.
-But there have been updates, too – digital invitations, new hosts, creative registries, and even co-ed showers.
+This is still the idea behind today’s bridal showers – to help a couple begin their new life and household together.
+But there have been updates, too – digital invitations, new hosts, creative registries, and even co-ed wedding showers.
 However, the heart of a shower, even more than the gifts, is to help the bride (or couple) celebrate the wedding to come with their closest friends and family.
+Learn more, below!

 It’s a myth that bridesmaids must host a bridal shower, though it often makes the most sense for them to do so (and often they want to).
 And, in a big break with tradition, it is now acceptable for sisters, grandmothers, and even moms to host a bridal shower.
 However, if you don’t agree with this loosening of tradition, by all means have someone else host.
 The bride (or couple) is the only person who should not host a shower, as it never acceptable to host a gift-giving event for oneself.

-When composing the guest list, remember that an invitation to a wedding shower comes with the expectation of an invitation to the wedding, too.
-The shower host should compare guest-list notes with the bride (or in the event of a surprise shower, the groom or her mother), to make sure that all shower invitees will be invited to the wedding.
+When composing the guest list for the bridal shower, remember that an invitation to a wedding shower comes with the expectation of an invitation to the wedding, too.
+The shower host should compare guest-list notes with the bride (or in the event of a surprise shower, the groom or her mother), to make sure that all bridal shower invitees will be invited to the wedding.
 (Office showers are the rare exception to this rule.)

 Jack and Jill (co-ed) showers are fine to hold – just be sure that the groom and his friends are truly interested in participating.
 In this case, the theme, décor, and any games should be comfortable for both men and women: Lingerie showers, for example, are clearly not a good fit.

-Send invitations 3-4 weeks before the event.
+Send bridal-shower invitations three to four weeks before the event.
 It’s fine to send paper or emailed invitations, or even to make phone calls.
 Registry information may be included, though it should be on an enclosure, not on the invitation itself.
 While it’s important information, this keeps the focus of the invitation on the invitee, and not her gift.

 Gift themes, such as cooking, gardening, or lingerie, can be mentioned on the invitation.
 For themes such as: hour-of-the-day, month-of-the-year, letter-of-the-alphabet, or room-of-the-house, the host should make those particular assignments on each guest’s invitation.
 For lingerie showers, give the bride’s sizes when a guest RSVPs.